Dog Evaluation Policy

 - Rabies– according to your vet’s recommendation (yearly or every 3 years depending on age and circumstances of your dog) We will accept an elderly dog exemption with a veterinary recommendation.

 - Distemper/parvo– yearly, or every 3 years if that is what your vet recommends.
 We will accept an elderly dog exemption with a veterinary recommendation.

 - Bordetella (Canine Cough) – either intranasal or injectable every year, however, their may be an advantage in receiving the injectable and we do recommend your dog receive it in that form.

-- Canine Influenza Vaccine (*Although we do not require this vaccine we do recommend it for dogs that interact with other dogs) – Initially given in two doses, initial and booster.
-Good for 1 year – if expired one week waiting period for re-entry to Lucky Dog
+- H3N8 Canine Influenza (old strain) – We recommend the H3N8 vaccine.
+Initially given in two doses, initial and booster.
+Good for 1 year – if expired one week waiting period for re-entry to Lucky Dog.

 Canine Cough – Simplified In Human Terms

 You visit a daycare center for your child and find it to be clean, well run, safe, and your child is happy there.
 Enter another child who happens to be coming down with a cold.
 This child coughs and sneezes near your child and the particles containing the virus or bacteria move through the air and are inhaled by your child.
 Nothing humanly possible can stop the spread of this cold unless one of two things happen.
 First, the child showing signs of the cold is kept home away from other children, or the child is heard to sneeze or cough by a daycare worker and is immediately put into isolation, away from other children.
 A proper isolation area prevents the air that child is breathing from mixing with the air every one else is breathing, but any child already exposed is susceptible to the illness as well.